 A fireplace is also a great safety net during power outages.
 Especially if you live in a rural area, power outages are common during the winter storms or bad weather.
 This can leave many people in dangerous situations with no heat or electricity.
 But, with a fireplace in your kitchen, you can heat up your home, have light, and you can cook on it, and boil water!
 It’s essentially the perfect safety package to ensure you’re comfortable, can still eat a hot meal, have clean water, and stay warm during a power outage.

-If you’re looking for exotic recipes from around the world, click here to go on an around-the-world culinary adventure.
-You’ll get a recipes from a new country everyday, where you’ll learn how to transform everyday ingredients into new and exciting dishes.
+If you’re looking for inspiring recipes from around the world, click here to go on an around-the-world culinary adventure.
+You’ll get recipes from a new country for the next five days.
+You’ll learn how to transform everyday ingredients into new and exciting dishes.
 Sign up here!